anchit-io/anchit-io/README.md

 ## 🔭 Currently

-- 🛠️ Building a terminal-themed personal portfolio for GitHub Pages
-- 🎮 Shipping a fun side project — a two-player Pong game
 - 🌱 Sharpening Kubernetes & IaC skills, one repo at a time
 - 💬 Always happy to talk AWS, CI/CD, or DevOps career paths — feel free to reach out!